katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

 Using the Meraki modules
 ========================

-Meraki modules provide a user-friendly interface to manage your Meraki environment using Ansible.
+Meraki modules provide a user-friendly interface to manage your Meraki environment using Assible.
 For example, details about SNMP settings for a particular organization can be discovered using the module `meraki_snmp <meraki_snmp_module>`.

 .. code-block:: yaml